 A workflow traditionally follows the steps below:

-And then whenever someone needs access to them, dive deep into tho the folder structure to find them.
+And then whenever someone needs access to them, they dive deep into the folder structure to find them

 What about on large, long-term projects where thousands of feet of drill core are retrieved?

 In this case, most people expect to capture thousands of feet of drill core with some level of image quality and data consistency.